null Skip to Content

 1. If trimming the bottom of the first row of panels, determine the number of panels needed to run the length of the first row.
 If using a corner be sure to include it in your measurement.

-2. If the width of your installation requires using a partial panel and/or mitering an inside corner, you will want to use the River Rock Grouted Filler Panel and Rock Set as part of your installation.
+2. If the width of your installation requires using a partial panel and/or mitering a corner, you will want to use the River Rock Grouted Filler Panel and Rock Set (both sold separately) as part of your installation.

 3. Trim the bottom off panels/corner needed for the first row.

-4. If not using an interlocking corner, trim the fingers off the first panel.
+4. Trim the fingers off the first panel.

 Prepare Surfaces